Membership Permits (Annual)

 If you enjoy riding in a particular area and want to meet people, being part of a club is the way to go.
-Local riders will show you the best places to ride, and will organize social events for you to join throughout the regular season.
-You will receive a copy of our map when you register, and copies of our newsletters and other member information.
-You can also be satisfied in knowing that part of your membership fee is going toward making our trail system better.
+Local riders will show you the best places to ride, and Volunteers will organize social events for you to join throughout the regular season.

 To ATV legally on public roads and trails in Ontario you must have: